bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 ```

 ### Offsetting columns
-You can offset grid columns in two ways: our responsive `offset-*` props orthe
+You can offset grid columns in two ways: our responsive `offset-*` props or the
 [margin](/docs/reference/spacing) utility classes.
 Grid `offset-*` props are sized to
 match columns while margins utility classes are more useful for quick layouts where
 the width of the offset is variable.